EveHQ-Team/EveHQ-NG/documents/add-known-characters-to-profile.use-case.md

 1. SUD collects all the characters from all user profiles and displays this list to the user.
 2. The user selects characters he wants to add to the current profile from the list.
 3. The user commands to add them.
-4. SUD adds characters to the current profile.
-5. SUD navigates to the previous screen.
-6. The use case ends.
+4. SUD returns to the caller selected characters.
+The use case ends.

 ## Alternative scenarios

-A2-3.1.
+### A2-3.1.
 The user commands to cancel addition.

-1. SUD throws away character information and tokens.
-2. The use case continues from the step 5.
+1. SUD returns to the caller an empty list.
+The use case ends.

 ## Further ideas